MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2024/install-ltsc-preview.md

 #### Apps installed

-Microsoft Office LTSC Professional Plus 2024 Preview includes Access, Excel, OneNote, Outlook, PowerPoint, Skype for Business, and Word.
+Microsoft Office LTSC Professional Plus 2024 Preview includes Access, Excel, OneNote, Outlook, PowerPoint, and Word.
 You can control which are apps are installed, for example by using the [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element).

 Here's some additional information about Microsoft Teams with Office LTSC Professional Plus 2024 Preview.